hector-light-blazor/i-Tracking/README.md

 # README #
 This application is for Hidalgo County.
+This is only a preview to showcase my work.
 My current role is Application Developer III.
 Hidalgo County needed a system to track vehicles, heavy equipment, and properties to determine if they had insurance or not.
 This web application will replace the existing workflow.